How to Find Housing in Munich: The Complete Guide for Internationals (2026)

 Pasing, Laim, Neuperlach, and Riem are outer districts with lower rents at €400-550 for a WG room and good S-Bahn connections to the center (15-25 minutes).
 Pasing in particular has its own small city center and feels self-contained.

-Outside Munich (Dachau, Erding, Unterschleißheim) is where some students live to save money, with rents dropping significantly to €300-450.
+Outside Munich (Dachau, Erding, Unterschleißheim) is where some internationals live to save money, with rents dropping significantly to €300-450.
 The S-Bahn connects these towns to the city in 20-40 minutes.
-Be aware that the Semesterticket covers Munich's MVV zones, so check which zones your campus falls in.
+Be aware that transport passes cover Munich's MVV zones, so check which zones you need.

 Realistic Prices (2026)